datageekinme/datageekinme.github.io/_mastering-python/notes-0002.md

   overlay_filter: rgba(255, 0, 255, 0.5)
   teaser: "/assets/images/misc/notes-1.jpg"
 classes: wide
-excerpt: "Notes #2: Playing rock paper scissors with a computer player using the random module"
+excerpt: "Note #2: Playing rock paper scissors with a computer player using the random module"
 ---

 ## Playing rock paper scissors with a computer player using the `random` module: